The Getty

 • Arrange records chronologically instead of alphabetically where a clear chronological order exists.
 See Sort Order below.

-• The preferred parent for a descriptor for a style or period should be with its earliest chronological occurrence or where the descriptor has its broadest meaning.
-In general, descriptors should be considered as clarified by their hierarchical position but not limited in meaning by it.
+• The preferred parent for a concept record for a style or period should be with its earliest chronological occurrence or where the concept has its broadest meaning.
+In general, concepts should be considered as clarified by their hierarchical position but not limited in meaning by it.
 For example, descriptors for styles that have spread from their region of origin to other regions are typically listed under the region of origin, but they are appropriate to designate the style wherever it has been carried.
 Georgian appears with British styles because this is where it developed, but end users may use the descriptor to describe the Georgian style in the United States.

 • Descriptor Form and Use

 Descriptors from the Styles and Periods hierarchy are intended to be used as modifiers and therefore are in adjectival form, where such exists (e.g., Greek).
 Otherwise they are in noun form to be used as noun modifiers (e.g., Shawnee).
-In the modern and post-1945 sections, where a descriptor is an adjective derived from the descriptor of an artistic movement, the descriptor of that movement appears as an alternate descriptor (e.g., Cubist, alternate Cubism).
-End users will create some style names by combining two or more descriptors from this hierarchy (e.g., French + Renaissance).
-When place names are needed, users will be advised to take them from the Getty Thesaurus of Geographic Names, (e.g., Massachusetts + Italianate + houses).
+In the modern and post-1945 sections, where a descriptor is an adjective derived from the descriptor of an artistic movement, the descriptor of that movement appears as an alternate descriptor (e.g., Cubist, alternate descriptor Cubism).
+End users will create some style names by combining two or more descriptors from this hierarchy (e.g., French + Late Renaissance).
+When place names are needed, users who wish to make heading phrases are advised to take the geographic names from the Getty Thesaurus of Geographic Names, (e.g., Massachusetts + Italianate + houses).
 For further discussion regarding terms, see 3.3 Terms.

 3.1.1.6.9